Search Contact Site Map Download News Vicharan Home

 Yogiji Maharaj

-The Desireless Saint:
+The Desireless Sadhu

 In Rajkot, Yogiji Maharaj unintentionally made a small mistake.
-Vignandas Swami, his guru, became very angry and ordered Yogiji Maharaj to leave his unfinished meal as a punishment.
-Hargovind Mehta who had witnessed the scene, privately asked Yogiji Maharaj : "Yogi !
-Why do you tolerate such rudeness and tyranny !
-Don't you feel like leaving your guru and going home ?"
-Yogiji Maharaj replied laughingly : "He scolds so that I may improve.
-Withour punishment as a reminder, we cannot always remain alert, nor can we correct our mistakes."
-Hargovindbhai was amazed at his reply and fell at the feet of the young saint in recognition of his patience and humility.
+Vignandas Swami became very angry and ordered Yogiji Maharaj to leave his unfinished meal as punishment.
+Hargovind Mehta of Vadhwan witnessed this scene, and in the afternoon privately asked Yogiji Maharaj, “Yogi!
+Why do you tolerate so much?
+Don’t you feel like leaving here and going home?”
+Yogiji Maharaj replied happily, “When the guru scolds it is for our good.
+Without punishment we would not remain alert.
+It helps us to correct our mistakes.”

 Previous